pelias/documentation/data-sources.md

 OpenAddresses is by far the largest dataset by number of records used by Mapzen Search, so even though it only contains address data (as in no building names or other metadata), it's a great resource for global geocoding.

-As OpenAddresses is sourced from regional governments, its data is in the public domain.
+OpenAddresses is sourced from regional governments.
+Many of these sources require [attribution (LINK NOT LIVE)](https://www.mapzen.com/copyright/openaddresses.html).
+Mapzen Search does not import OpenAddresses sources marked as Share-Alike by the OpenAddresses project.

 ## Geonames